-Button Function 1 Left button Click or double-click the left button to select items.
+Encouve usage distance depending on the environment.
+1 Left button Click or double-click the left button to select items.
 To drag and drop items, hold the left button down while sliding the mouse, then release the button to drop the item.
-2 Right button Press the right button once to display a context- sensitive shortcut menu (not always an active function).
+2 Right button Press the right button once to display a context-sensitive shortcut menu (not always an active function).
 3 Central wheel Turn the central wheel to scroll up or down a page.
-Press the wheel once to lock the scroll action and control the movement by moving the entire mouse (the scroll function is available only with applications that support it).
+Press the wheel once to lock the sc action and control the movement by moving the entire mouse (The scroll function is available only with applications that support it).
+4 Power switch Slide switch to turn the mouse on and off.
+This will help you save battery power.
+5 CONNECT button Press to enable communication between your VAIO computer and the wireless mouse.